-- (1) The content of minutes is dealt with in the Regulations. - (2) In addition to the matters required by regulation 11 of the Regulations, the minutes of a Council meeting is to include, where an application for approval is refused or the authorisation of a licence, permit or certificate is withheld or cancelled, the reasons for the decision.
+(1) The content of minutes is dealt with in the Regulations.

+(2) In addition to the matters required by regulation 11, the minutes of a council meeting is to include, where an application for approval is refused or the authorisation of a licence, permit or certificate is withheld or cancelled, the reasons for the decision.